ghostunicorns/module-webapi-logs/README.md

 # Attention!

-If you disable the Secret Mode Enable this module logs everything passes in the webapi calls (tokens and passwords too!), then remember to clean logs by clicking the `Delete All Logs` button:
+If you disable the Secret Mode this module will logs everything passes in the webapi calls (tokens and passwords too!), then remember to clean logs by clicking the `Delete All Logs` button:

 <img src="https://github.com/ghostunicorns/module-webapi-logs/blob/main/screenshots/screen4.png" />